harryleesan/jenkins-docker/README.md

 Jenkinsfile through the
 mounted docker socket actually means that you are using the workspace on the host.
-This means that the directory needs to exist in the host, or else you will get  `/jenkins-log.txt: Directory nonexistent` error.
+This means that the directory needs to exist in the host, or else you will get  '`/jenkins-log.txt: Directory nonexistent`' error.

 #### [Resolution](https://github.com/jenkinsci/docker/issues/626)
-1. Create a directory on the host that is used as the workspace. e.g.
+1. Create a directory on the host that will be used as the workspace. e.g.
-   _/var/jenkins_workspaces_ and chmod 777 the directory.
+   _/var/jenkins_workspaces_ and `chmod -R 777` the directory.
-2. Mount this directory as a **bind volume** to the Jenkins container at the **exact same directory**.
+2. Mount this directory as a **bind volume** to the Jenkins container at the **exact same directory in the container**.
 3. This will be the workspace that is used in your **Jenkinsfile**.
-    - To Wrap your commands in the custom workspace:
+    - Wrap your commands in the custom workspace:
     ```groovy
       ws("/var/jenkins_workspaces/helloworld"){
       YOUR STAGES